 Eggs are rich in vitamins and proteins which are essential for the baby’s growth.
 Pediatricians typically advise against serving egg whites to babies who are less than a year old, but yolks are considerably safer.
 However, you need to cook the eggs well and introduce it into your little one’s diet after consulting with your pediatrician, especially if your baby is susceptible to an allergy.

 Babies absorb iron more easily from the meat.
 Chicken is also a good source of zinc, protein and vitamin B6, which help in your little one’s growth.
 You can also puree meat into a smooth texture and give it to your little ones of age seven to ten months or older.

 Beetroot, being a sweet veggie, is an instant hit with babies.
 Plus, they’re a good source of folic acid, potassium, and beta-carotene.
 Steamed, soft, and mashed beets are suitable for babies who are eleven months or older.

 Peeled Fruit Slices

 Babies who are a year older can slowly begin to eat fruits like apples, watermelons, and mangoes as finger foods.
-Citrus fruits like oranges and lemon too can be introduced after this age.
-However, they need to be peeled, de-seeded and cut into small slices less than half an inch in size, in order to prevent choking.
+You can introduce citrus fruits like oranges and lemon too, after this age.
+However, you need to peel,de-seed and cut them into small slices less than half an inch in size, to prevent choking.